dsanson/dsanson.github.com/courses.markdown

 -   May Term, 2013
     -   Introduction to Philosophy (101)
         -   This will be a three week asynchronous online course.
+-   Fall 2013
+    -   Visions of the Self (251)
+    -   Topics in Metaphysics and Epistemology (363)

 ## Past